What is Kung Fu?

 Some of the virtues inherent in Wude are: Respect, Humility, Integrity, Loyalty, Willpower, Perseverance, Patience, and Courage.
-Good martial artists continually work on themselves by considering how their behavior affect others, practicing good communication, having self control and regulating emotions that could damage to self and others.
+Good martial artists continually work on themselves by considering how their behavior affect others, practicing good communication, having self control and regulating emotions that could cause damage to themselves and others.

 More to come...
 School rules will be posted soon.